 This is a recipe for Caramelized Onion Tart with Gruyere Cheese.
 This combination of sweet and savory filling is heavenly.
 Balsamic vinegar, bacon and thyme make this an awesome savory tart to serve as an appetizer, or a light dinner with a simple tossed salad.

 It’s late July in Colorado and that means I’m more excited to cook than any other time of year.
 Our Colorado fresh produce is starting to come in, fresh sweet corn, Rocky Ford Melons and Musso Farms is heralding the news that it’s Pueblo Chile Season.
-Those chile roasting drums are firing up.

 I still have most of a bucket of Vidalia Onions in dark storage (back corner of my pantry) that I need to use before they go bad.
 And after all there are new Colorado onions to take their place now.
 I can’t think of a better way to use them than in this onion tart.